permguard/permguard/README.md

 - The **control plane** stores zones, ledgers, policy objects and decision logs.
 - The **data plane** mirrors policy ledgers and serves the PDP decision endpoint.
-- The **CLI** initializes workspaces, validates policies, pushes versions, checks decisions and reads/verifies decision records.
+- The **CLI** initializes workspaces, validates policies, **tests what they decide offline**, pushes versions, checks decisions and reads/verifies decision records.
 - The **object model** is content-addressed, so a decision can name the exact policy state that was evaluated.
 - The **decision log** is designed for audit: records are produced by the data